AdobeDocs/campaign.en/help/automation/mrm/creating-and-managing-tasks.md

 1. The task status changes to **[!UICONTROL To approve]**, and a notification is sent to the reviewer.

-   They approve the task via the notification email, the console or the web interface.
+   They approve the task via the notification email, the Clietn Console or the web interface.

    They can act via the campaign dashboard: